Koenkk/zigbee2mqtt.io/docs/devices/WXKG11LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
 After this the device will automatically join.
-If this doesn't work, try with a single short button press.
+If this doesn't work, try pressing the reset button once per second right after holding it for ~10 seconds (the light pattern indicates when the button can be released after holding it).

 ### Troubleshooting: device stops sending messages/disconnects from network